taborlab/Iris/README.md

 ## Supported Browsers

-Iris should be fully functional on all up-to-date versions of: Chrome, Safari, Firefox, and Internet Explorer.
+Iris should be fully functional on all up-to-date versions of: Chrome & Safari.
 The LPF file size limit, set by the FileSaver.js package, is limited by Chrome, which only allows files smaller than 500MB.

 ## Running Iris Offline